wangdeze18/DACL/README.md

 **We also provide [datasets](https://zenodo.org/record/5376257#.YTC3oI4zZsY) and [pre-trained models](https://zenodo.org/record/5414294#.YTIb64gzY2w) fine-tuned by our approach to verify the results.**

 # How to use
-**Detailed documentation is coming soon！**
+We apply our approach to code pre-trained models CodeBERT and GraphCodeBERT for fine-tuning. **Detailed documentation is coming soon！**

+For general fine-tuning (baseline models), please refer to [algorithm classification](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Clone-detection-POJ-104), [code clone detection](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Clone-detection-BigCloneBench), and [code search](https://github.com/microsoft/CodeBERT/tree/master/GraphCodeBERT/codesearch).

 # Acknowledgement
-Our implementation is adapted from [CodeXGLUE](https://github.com/microsoft/CodeXGLUE) for the implementation of pre-trained models.
+Our implementation is adapted from [CodeXGLUE](https://github.com/microsoft/CodeXGLUE) and [GraphCodeBERT](https://github.com/microsoft/CodeBERT/tree/master/GraphCodeBERT/codesearch) for the implementation of pre-trained models.